-Our large, shaved flake bedding is perfect for shows and fairs, trailers, livestock, foaling or other applications where quick clean-out, loft and insulation are important.
+Our medium, shaved flake bedding is perfect for shows and fairs, trailers, livestock, foaling, or other applications where quick clean-out, loft, and insulation are important.

 Contact us for information.